British War Memorials Committee: Membership

-Also William Orpen and Henry Tonks also acted as advisors to the Committee.
+In addition, William Orpen and Henry Tonks acted as advisors to the Committee.

 Operations

 Robert Ross suggested that by ensuring the artists worked to a set of standard size canvases they would produce pictures with a unified identity that would be appropriate for a national memorial.
 Ross suggested two sizes, 120 by 144 inches based on The Surrender of Breda by Velasquez and 72 by 125 inches, the size of The Battle of San Romano by Paolo Uccello.
 Smaller pictures would also be commissioned and an alternative large size, of 72 by 86 inches would be acceptable.
 In addition, four 'super-pictures' of 20 feet long by 7 feet high were to be commissioned on the theme of cooperation between Britain and its allies.
 The paintings were to be housed in a national Hall of Remembrance which would be built in London.
 The architect Charles Holden was recalled from France, where he was working for the Imperial War Graves Commission, to design the building.
 Muirhead Bone described the structure, which was never built, as a "kind of Pavilion", surrounded by a garden, with a main gallery leading to an oratory with a dedication to the "coming Brotherhood of Man for which we all pray."

 The BWMC operated three separate schemes, with different terms and conditions, for artists depending on the scale and quantity of work they were expected to produce.